m1093782566/bosh/README.md

 ### Create Inception server

 You need a VM on the CloudStack domain where you install a BOSH instance using this CPI.
 This VM is so-called "inception" server.
-Install BOSH CLI and BOSH Deployer gems on the server and run all operations with them.
+You will install BOSH CLI and BOSH Deployer gems on this server and run all operations with them.

 #### Create Security Groups or Firewall Rules